Renaissance Zone Program

 Renaissance Zone Authority

-The Renaissance Zone Authority is a seven member advisory board that makes recommendations on requests for designation as a Renaissance Zone project and CORE Incentive Grant program applications.
+The Renaissance Zone Authority is a seven member advisory board that makes recommendations on requests for designation as a Renaissance Zone project application.
 The Renaissance Zone Authority also provides guidance on Downtown Design Review and other activities impacting the core of the community.

 Agendas, minutes and additional information are available on the Renaissance Zone Authority page.